Filopaludina martensi: Distribution

-This species is found in Cambodia, Indonesia, Laos, Malaysia, Thailand and Vietnam.
+This species is found in Cambodia, Indonesia, Laos, Malaysia, Philippines, Thailand and Vietnam.
 The type locality is "Siam" (a detailed type locality was not given).

 Ecology

 Filopaludina martensi lives in canals and ponds.
 It feeds (as do all other Viviparidae) as a filter feeder.
-There are in development 0-14 juveniles in a brood-pouch of a female.
+There are in development 0–14 juveniles in a brood-pouch of a female.
 Female gave birth to juveniles mainly at night.
 Parasites of Filopaludina martensi martensi include: